 On appeal to the full SEC Commission, two of the five Commissioners dissented, recognizing that the ALJ had improperly created a new rule out of whole cloth.
 Ben Stein, who attended Ray Lucia’s seminars, knows the facts behind the case and the injustice meted out by “one agency [when it] arrogates to itself the power to investigate, prosecute, and judge these cases.”

 Punishing with Process

-NCLA contends that governments must bring only valid cases in a timely fashion before lawful courts that accord due process of law.
-As for Ray Lucia, even after winning at the highest court in the land on the point that his prosecution was unconstitutional from its inception, he faces unknown, brutalizing years ahead in an administrative wasteland.
-If he were to win on his removal challenge, which he eventually should, he may have to have his case retried a third time in a federal district court or before the Commission—that is, before the only tribunals in which these charges could ever have lawfully have been brought in the first place.
-Seven years, over a million dollars in legal fees, a ruined business, a tarnished reputation and an occupational death penalty later compels the conclusion that it is long past time for justice to prevail here.
+NCLA contended that governments must bring only valid cases in a timely fashion before lawful courts that accord due process of law.
+As for Ray Lucia, even after winning at the highest court in the land on the point that his prosecution was unconstitutional from its inception, he faced unknown, brutalizing years ahead in an administrative wasteland.
+If he had fought on and justly won on his removal challenge, he may have had to have his case retried a third time in a federal district court or before the Commission—that was, before the only tribunals in which these charges could ever have lawfully have been brought in the first place.
+Seven years, over a million dollars in legal fees, a ruined business, a tarnished reputation and an occupational death penalty later compeled the conclusion that it was long past time for justice to prevail here.